diogommpr/Logistic-Regression-from-Scratch---Breast-Cancer-Classification/README.md

 | Training set | 89.45% |
 | Test set | 86.84% |

+Using only two features, the model achieved 89.45% training accuracy and 86.84% test accuracy.
 The relatively small difference between training and test accuracy suggests that the model generalizes reasonably well to unseen observations within this dataset.

 ## 6. Visualization